 Because of many things, Edgar Springs is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Edgar Springs really has some of the features that families look for when choosing a good community to raise children.
 Is Edgar Springs perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small city, Edgar Springs doesn't have a public transportation system that people use for their commute.
+Edgar Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Edgar Springs in 2022 was $24,142, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $96,568 for a family of four.